The Quest for an Optimal Diet for CKD Patients

 Key Contributions to CKD Nutrition Research

-• Highlights muscle mass (via urinary creatinine) as a powerful biomarker for survival and frailty in CKD, heart failure, and diabetes.
+Highlights muscle mass (via urinary creatinine) as a significant biomarker for survival and frailty in CKD, heart failure, and diabetes.

-• Warns against ultra-processed foods (UPFs), which his studies show increase the risk of CKD progression—even when controlling for macro- and micronutrient intake.
+Warns against ultra-processed foods (UPFs), which his studies indicate increase the risk of CKD progression—even when controlling for macro- and micronutrient intake.

-• Supports individualized nutrition, especially for patients undergoing dialysis or taking medications like Tolvaptan, where protein and fluid intake need careful attention.
+Supports individualized nutrition, especially for patients undergoing dialysis or taking medications like Tolvaptan, where protein and fluid intake need careful management.

-• Emphasizes the value of unprocessed animal protein in preserving muscle mass and providing essential nutrients like taurine, creatine, and niacin.
+Emphasizes the value of unprocessed animal protein in preserving muscle mass and providing essential nutrients such as taurine, creatine, and niacin.

 With over 1,500 scientific publications and approximately 60,000 citations, Prof. Bakker is a prominent voice in redefining what an “optimal diet” means for CKD and kidney transplant patients.